NikiforovAll/quality-gateways-demo-dotnet/README.md

 Now, assume the developer ignores the warning and somehow commits the code and creates a pull request.
 The CI/CD pipeline will run the same checks, and if any of the checks fail, the pipeline will fail.

-💡 I configured parallel execution for code quality gateways, which helps to receive feedback faster.
+💡 I configured parallel execution for code quality gates, which helps to receive feedback faster.

 ![ci-cd-failed](./assets/ci-cd-failed.png)